peterchenyipu/OVERTHINK_public/README.md

 ### Checking Results

-If you want to checkout the results of attack after running it on FreshQA dataset, the results dataframes are uplaoded in the results folder as pickle file.
+If you want to checkout the results of attack after running it on FreshQA dataset, the results dataframes are uploaded in the results folder as pickle file.

 ### Coming Soon
 Scripts to run attack on DeepSeek and script for large scale experiments